ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 # Sales Orders & Offers

+## Assignment logic
-Salesperson assignment is automatically triggered whenever a Sales Order or Offer is saved, and the *Salesperson* field is empty.
+Sales Person assignment is automatically triggered whenever a Sales Order or Offer is saved, and the *Sales Person* field is empty.
 This enables the system to evaluate the context of the document and assign it to the most appropriate person in charge.

 The logic follows these main steps:

-## 1. Triggering rule evaluation
+### 1. Triggering rule evaluation
 Assignment Rules are automatically evaluated when the document is saved, and **all** of the following conditions are met:

 - The *Sales Person* field is empty
 - A *Customer* is selected in the document

-## 2. Rule evaluation
+### 2. Rule evaluation
 The system evaluates all **active Sales Person Assignment Rules** that are configured to **apply to documents**, based on the following conditions:

 - The rule must be active on the document’s date (i.e., the document’s date must fall between the rule’s *From Date* and *To Date*, if defined).